Powerful Data Analysis in Excel

 5 Remove Duplicates: This example teaches you how to remove duplicates in Excel.

-6 Gantt Chart: Excel does not offer Gantt as chart type, but it's easy to create a Gantt chart by customizing the stacked bar chart type.
+6 Gantt Chart: Excel does not offer Gantt as a chart type, but it's easy to create a Gantt chart by customizing the stacked bar chart type.

 7 Line Chart: Line charts are used to display trends over time.
 Use a line chart if you have text labels, dates or a few numeric labels on the horizontal axis.